awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-window-walkthroughs.md

-# Maintenance Window Walkthroughs<a name="maintenance-window-walkthroughs"></a>
+# Maintenance Windows Walkthroughs<a name="maintenance-window-walkthroughs"></a>

-The walkthroughs in this section show you how to create an AWS Systems Manager Maintenance Window using either the AWS Command Line Interface or the AWS Systems Manager Console\.
-The Maintenance Window that you create updates SSM Agent on managed instances\.
+The walkthroughs in this section show you how to create an AWS Systems Manager maintenance window using either the AWS Command Line Interface or the AWS Systems Manager Console\.
+The maintenance window that you create updates SSM Agent on managed instances\.

 **Topics**
 + [Walkthrough: Create a Maintenance Window to Update SSM Agent \(AWS CLI\)](mw-walkthrough-cli.md)